 or check out at Teachers Pay Teachers

 Take a step back from academics and be real for your students.
 Take this time to teach students how to process emotions and deal with situations that are out of our control.
 Use this Digital Social-Emotional Journal to do that.
 Students will simply click inside the box to type their answers.
 Students will appreciate the bright colors and fun vibes of working with this journal.

 Set high expectations for students!
-Make sure you stick to your schedule and have resources ready for students.
-You can't help tech issues, but I recommend having a quick activity to throw in when tech issues arise.
-Talk with students each day reviewing your expectations and activities.
-This way students will know what to expect as well as how you expect their behavior to be.
+Make sure you stick to your schedule and have resources ready for your students.
+You can't control tech issues, but you can be prepared for when they happen.
+I recommend having a quick activity to throw in when tech issues arise.
+Talk with students each day, reviewing your expectations and activities.
+This way students will know what to expect as well as what expectations you have for their behavior.